rose-gonoud/COVID-19-Unemployment/README.md

   - [ ] Create start date and end date selectors in the HTML (Two tick slider maybe?)
   - [x] Create state selector in HTML (consider a multiselect field)
   - [x] Display statistics section (max applications in range, min applications in range)
-  - [ ] Line Chart
   - [ ] Doubling Rate?
+  - [ ] "Data" page with filters that shows table of visualized data

 #### Nathan

-- [ ] Work on creating a map visualization that can change the color value of each state according to a numeric value
+- [x] Work on creating a map visualization that can change the color value of each state according to a numeric value
+- [ ] Line Chart (does this now handle the multi-select properly?)

 #### Jesse

-- [ ] Check up on our .gitignore, and the security vulnerabilities identified by GitHub
+- [x] Check up on our .gitignore, and the security vulnerabilities identified by GitHub
 - [ ] Project Ops.
 Help with any questions from any team member.
 - [ ] Handle Git Merges, etc
 - [ ] Collect other data that we may wish to correlate (Covid, Stock market)